Fortress of St. Elizabeth: History

 Today, 85% of the fortress buildings have been preserved, including all the bastions, most of the ravelins, escarpments, curtains, and glacis, but they are very neglected and need serious restoration.
-To prevent their disappearance over time and turn it into a popular tourist attraction, there were regular proposals to concrete them.
-They were not considered by local government.
+To prevent their disappearance over time and turn it into a popular tourist attraction, there have been regular proposals to concrete them, though none have yet been considered by local government.